Hanafubuki/simpleTwitter/README.md

 ## Things I would like to do
+Create the whole functionality of the twitter (likes, comments, attachments, etc).
 Create service/action classes instead of just one controller class for user and tweet, to consider scalability.

 Improve frontend to apply all functionalities.